 This roundup is going to walk you through the important details about Samsung’s Galaxy Android Nougat updates and the Samsung Galaxy Nougat release.

-Samsung still isn’t saying a whole lot about its Android Nougat release but this roundup includes information about the Galaxy S7 Nougat update, the Galaxy S6 update, the Galaxy Note 5 update, the Galaxy Note 4 update, and more.
+Samsung still isn’t saying a whole lot about its Android Nougat release but this roundup includes information about the Galaxy S7 Nougat update, the Galaxy S6 update, the Galaxy Note 5 update, and many more.

 We’ll continue to update this as we, and others, receive more information about Samsung’s plans for Android Nougat.